sidd-kishan/PicoPiFi/README.md

 A Driverless RNDIS based wifi adapter based on pi pico w to enable usb wifi wlan on Windows on ARM devices like Windows on Raspberry pi 4 that makes use of the default driver of Windows RNDIS drivers

-## Connect to Wifi
+## 3 Steps connect to Wifi with PicoPiFi
-### First change the 'ssid' and 'password' and the default security which is wpa2-aes in the file wifi_code.c
-### or keep it as is and change your ap config to match default config ;-)
+### 1) Download the UF2 firmware and index.html
+### 2) Upload Firmware to pi pico w
+### 3) Open the index.html locally or navigate to https://sidd-kishan.github.io/PicoPiFi/ to control the wifi adapter

 ## Overview